We are now selling tickets to Taylors Irish Nights. Tickets on sale now! Read More

 Leinster House the location of the Dáil (Irish House of Parliament) is well worth a visit.
 It was opened in 1748 as the ducal place of the Duke of Leinster but since 1922 it has served as parliament for the Irish Free State.
 Directly beside Leinster House you will find a real hidden treasure; The Natural History Museum (known by Dubliner's as the Dead Zoo).
 Admission to the Natural History Museum is free.
 Plan your visit here.

-Visit Sweny bookshop and pharmacy, made famous by James Joyce in Ulysses or see the birthplace of famous Irish writer Oscar Wilde who was born on the street on October 16th 1854.
-An author, playwright and poet Wilde was an extremely popular writer during Victorian times.
-Here you’ll see where he grew up as a child and a plaque in his memory.
+Visit Sweny bookshop and pharmacy, made famous by James Joyce in Ulysses or see the birthplace of famous Irish writer Oscar Wilde who was born on this street on October 16th 1854.
+An author, playwright and poet, Wilde was an extremely popular writer during Victorian times.
+Here you will see where he grew up as a child and a plaque in his memory.
 The east end of Trinity College Dublin runs along this street and you can link with Pearse Street Dart Station, or the Airlink Express 757 route from the city to Dublin Airport.

-Stop 17 at Dame Street is only a short walk away from the famous Temple Bar.
+The Dame Street / College Green stop is only a short walk away from the famous Temple Bar.
 Get a taste of Dublin’s vibrant nightlife in this culturally enriched part of the city.
 With a great range of bars, restaurants, nightclubs and shops on offer why not drop down for a pint or bite to eat for what promises to be a day/evening full of craic.

 Visit Dublin Castle and the fantastic Chester Beatty Library a hidden gem of Dublin situated within the grounds of Dublin Castle.
 With free admission and described by the Lonely Planet as not just the best museum in Dublin, but one of the best in Europe, the Chester Beatty Library is a must-see on any Dublin visitor's itinerary.
 For opening hours and what's on visit here